-The Regulation contains a number of exceptions13 (derogations) from the financial sanctions.
+The Regulation contains a number of exceptions15 (derogations).

-These derogations enable the release of frozen funds or economic resources, and/or the making available of funds or economic resources to Listed Persons.
-The derogation is subject to prior authorisation from the relevant NCA14, which can only be granted under strict and specific conditions:
+These derogations enable the release of frozen funds or economic resources, and/or the making available of funds or economic resources to listed persons.
+This is subject to prior authorisation from the relevant NCA16, which can only be granted under strict and specific conditions: